Skip to content

 This is putting considerable strain on leadership.
 So much so that our research reveals only 59% of executives are confident in how their organization handles change.
 This figure alone is concerning, but the situation worsens at the manager level.
 Managers, who are typically responsible for implementing changes initiated by senior executives, show even less confidence (54%) in the organization’s ability to handle change.

-We looked at the greatest predictors and barriers to engagement across the organizations with which we partner.
-We wanted to understand what elements of the employee experience differ most between those who are highly engaged and those who are not.
+We looked at the greatest predictors and barriers to engagement across our partner organizations to understand what elements of the employee experience differ most between highly engaged employees and those who are not.

 Change management and drivers of engagement